oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 ---                 |---
 | `-fintelfpga`     | Perform ahead-of-time compilation for FPGA.
 | `-DFPGA_EMULATOR` | Adds a preprocessor define (see code snippet above).
-| `-Xshardware`     | `-Xs` is used to pass arguments to the FPGA backend. <br> Since emulator is the default FPGA target, you must pass `Xshardware` to instruct the compiler to target FPGA hardware.
+| `-Xshardware`     | `-Xs` is used to pass arguments to the FPGA backend. <br> Since the emulator is the default FPGA target, you must pass `Xshardware` to instruct the compiler to target FPGA hardware.
 | `-Xsboard`        | Optional argument to specify the FPGA board target. <br> If omitted, a default FPGA board is chosen.
 | `-fsycl-link`     | This is synonymous with `-fsycl-link=early`. <br> It instructs the compile to stop after creating the FPGA early image (and associated optimization report).

-Notice that whether you are targeting the FPGA emulator or FPGA hardware must be specified twice: through compiler flags for the ahead-of-time compilation, and through the device selector for the runtime.
+Notice that whether you target the FPGA emulator or FPGA hardware must be specified twice: through compiler flags for the ahead-of-time compilation and through the runtime device selector.

 ## Key Concepts